Travelling to Canada: step by step

-When you arrive in Canada, there are steps you need to take before you start your studies.
+When you arrive in Canada, take these steps before starting your studies.

 International Student Advising